New tools to improve performance

 “The most important thing to do is always to make sure that you are looking at the right site,” says Andrea Bailey of Tandem Interactive.
 “Use the Google Tag Assistant to check that the analytics code matches what you are looking at.
 From here, it is important to focus on one site at a time to ensure that you do not get confused.
 Taking screenshots if you are looking to compare clients side-by-side or jumping around can be helpful as well.
 If you check the analytics frequently, you will also start to become more familiar with each site’s trends and be less likely to get confused.”

-“Create a custom dashboard that has all the most important information for your niche, and use that for all your websites’ analytics,” says Toni JV of JVT Media.
+“Create a custom web analytics dashboard that has all the most important information for your niche, and use that for all your websites’ analytics,” says Toni JV of JVT Media.
 “This will obviously differ from every website and business depending on their goals, but if you work in a specific niche, oftentimes, you can duplicate the dashboards from your other website’s analytics, saving you time and headache.
 Now you can quickly go and look at the most important data for your website without getting confused and overwhelmed.
 And most importantly, keep it simple.
 You don’t want to overcomplicate this and overwhelm yourself by tracking too many websites and too much data all at once.”

 Jasmine Hippe of Augurian adds, ”To easily view all of your Google Analytics data in one spot, I recommend using Google Data Studio.
 They have templated reports, or you can create your own custom report to bubble up insights from all of your GA properties in one easy-to-access spot.”
+You can also use a custom dashboard software like Databox.

 Will Craig of LeaseFetcher says, “Google Analytics is our website tracking treasure chest containing all our own, as well as, all our clients’ traffic and performance data.